DanielYohai/PluralsightProject0/README.md

 # Running Tests
 The easiest way to run unittest tests is use the automatic discovery available through the command-line interface (CLI).(Hellman 2017: 1051)

 `python -m unittest test_unittests.py`

+For more detailed test results, include the -v option for more verbosity.
+(Hellman 2017: 1052)

+`python -m unittest -v test_unittests.py`

 # Project Tasks